 3. Documentary Evidence

-Documentary evidence is evidence introduced through documents instead of through oral witness accounts such as a diary entry, newspaper, or contract.
+Documentary evidence is evidence introduced through documents instead of through oral witness accounts such as a diary entry, newspaper, business records or even a contract.
 With documentary evidence, it is essential to establish that the document is authentic and from a reliable source.
 The Canadian Evidence Act establishes the rules and regulations surrounding how this evidence can be used and the conditions to tender it as an exhibit at a trial.

 4. Witness Testimony